Date of the birth of Jesus: Calculation hypothesis

 Some early Christians marked Jesus's crucifixion on a date they deemed equivalent to the 14th of Nisan, the day before Passover in the Hebrew calendar.
 This feast was referred to as the Quartodeciman (Latin for 'fourteenth').
 Some early Christian writers equated the 14th of Nisan with the equinox on 25 March, and made the date of his conception or birth the same as that of his death.
 Duchesne conjectured that Jesus was thought to have been born and died on the same day, so lived a whole number of years, "since symbolic number systems do not permit the imperfection of fractions".
 However, he admitted that this theory is not supported by any early Christian text.

 Adam C. English, professor of religion at Campbell University, has argued for the veracity of 25 December as Jesus's date of birth.
 The Gospel of Luke says that John the Baptist's conception was foretold to Zechariah when he was serving as a priest at the Temple in Jerusalem.
-It further says that Jesus's conception was announced when John's mother was sixth months pregnant.
+It further says that Jesus's conception was announced when John's mother was six months pregnant.
 English suggests that John was conceived on Yom Kippur, and dates this to the autumn equinox the year before Jesus's birth.
 He thus dates Jesus's conception to the following spring equinox and concludes that Jesus was born on 25 December.
 According to Normand Bonneau, earlier Christians also conjectured this.

 Susan Roll says the calculation hypothesis is historically the minority opinion on the origin of Christmas, but was "taught in graduate liturgy programs as a thoroughly viable hypothesis".
 Critics of the theory, such as Bernard Botte, believe that the calculations are merely attempts by early Christians to retroactively justify the winter solstice date.
 Hieronymus Engberding, a supporter of the theory, also conceded that the calculations were most likely devised after the fact, to justify a date already established and to highlight "God's interlocking plan".
 Susan Roll questions whether "ordinary Christians in the third and fourth centuries [were] much interested in calculations with symbolic numbers in fantasy-combinations".
 Likewise, Gerard Rouwhorst believes it is unlikely that feasts emerged purely "on the basis of calculations by exegetes and theologians", arguing "For a feast to take root in a community more is needed than a sophisticated computation".